 Before issuing the security notice, the Minister must consider:

-• the extent, if any, to which they are aware that any payments of FA of the person are being, or may be, used for a purpose that might prejudice the security of Australia or a foreign country, and
+• the extent, if any, to which they are aware that any payments of FA of the individual are being, or may be, used for a purpose that might prejudice the security of Australia or a foreign country, and

-In these cases, the Minister will issue a security notice naming the person in writing to the Minister for Social Services.
+In these cases, the Minister will issue a security notice naming the individual in writing to the Minister for Social Services.
 The Minister for Social Services must provide a copy of the security notice to the Secretary of DSS and the Chief Executive Officer of Services Australia.

 Once issued, a security notice remains in force until it is revoked.
 The Minister for Home Affairs may give the Minister for Social Services a written notice revoking the security notice at any time.
-The Minister for Social Services must provide a copy of the revocation notice to the Secretary of DSS and the Chief Executive Officer of Services Australia.
+The Minister for Social Services must provide a copy of the revocation notice to the Secretary and the Chief Executive Officer of Services Australia.

-If FA payments are cancelled as a result of a security notice, the Secretary of DSS (or their delegate) must take reasonable steps to notify the person of the cancellation.
-Where a personā€™s payment and/or card has been cancelled and the security notice is later revoked, the Secretary of DSS (or their delegate) must take reasonable steps to notify the person of the revocation.
+If FA payments are cancelled as a result of a security notice, the Secretary (or their delegate) must take reasonable steps to notify the individual of the cancellation.
+Where an individual's payment and/or card has been cancelled and the security notice is later revoked, the Secretary (or their delegate) must take reasonable steps to notify the individual of the revocation.

 Payment nominee